luka-zitnik/ModSecurity-wiki/Debugging-ModSecurity.md

 ...
 ```

-After really start the process (after execute the "run" command), the HTTP server should be working as if there is no GDB.
+After really starting the process (that is, after executing the "run" command), the HTTP server should be working as if there is no GDB.
 The next step is try to reproduce the bug.
-Once the bug is reproduced the process will crash and so, the GDB command "bt full" can be used to extract information about the crash.
-Demonstration of all GDB steps can be found bellow:
+Once the bug is reproduced the process will crash and as a result, the GDB command "bt full" can be used to extract information about the crash.A Demonstration of all these steps can be found below:

 ```
 (zimmerle@zlinux)-(~/core/spider-modsec/tests)$ gdb /usr/sbin/apache2